recoverypath/update/email_utsw.md

 Please let me know if I can help with anything else!

-Andrew
+yyy

 ----------------

-Hi Dr. Day.
-Over the past several weeks, I’ve been experiencing increasing stiffness in the muscles of my neck and mouth.
+Hi Dr. D. Over the past several weeks, I’ve been experiencing increasing stiffness in the muscles of my neck and mouth.
 I’ve been doing stretching exercises and working with my physical therapy specialist, but unfortunately, the stiffness continues to progress.
 In an effort to better understand my condition and explore additional treatment options, I’ve been reviewing some of the papers listed here:

 https://github.com/recoverypath/update/blob/main/fibrosis.md